Hopper Time Management Personality Style Preference

 Here are some basic Flow Steps that can help a Hopper enhance workflow and productivity:

-1. Eliminate as many distractions and interruptions as possible by establishing routines and creating structure for the day.
+- Eliminate as many distractions and interruptions as possible by establishing routines and creating a structure for the day.

 These are just a few ways to use your natural time style preferences to create a more pleasing workflow experience.

-Once you identify your time style personality preferences (Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, and Cliff Hanger) you can begin to take steps to integrate more Flow into your experience.
+Once you identify your time style personality preferences you’ll naturally begin to take steps to eliminate chaos and integrate flow into your life.

 The Time & Space Style Inventory™ (TSSI™) is an online assessment tool that evaluates your organizing personality type and your time style preferences.
-It helps you determine your natural approach to how you manage priorities, attend to details, and take action.
-By learning your dominant and strong style preferences, you can make the most of your time and choose to take actions that increase flow in your life.
-Consistently taking the Flow Steps in your styles of dominance will help you successfully manage yourself, and your decisions about time.
+Your style helps you determine your natural approach to how you manage priorities, attend to details, and take action.
+Make the most of your time.
+Pause and notice.
+Then choose to take actions that increase flow in your life.
+Consistently taking the Flow Steps will help you successfully manage yourself, and your decisions about time.

 Embrace your Natural Time Management Personality Style!

 Make it work for you – take the Time & Space Style Inventory™ and see what makes you tick!
-When you identify your dominant time and space personality style preferences you make better, more informed decisions, become more productive and ultimately enhance your experience so you can enjoy your life @ http://bit.ly/tssifree.
+When you identify your dominant time and space personality style preferences you make better, more informed decisions, become more productive, and ultimately enhance your experience so you can enjoy your life.